 An instrumental teacher is available to school students.
 The schedule is determined by the number of students taking lessons.
 The teacher is provided on private contractual basis between the parents and the music teacher.
 There is a total yearly fee that can be paid in monthly or bi-monthly installments at the beginning of the payment period.

 After achieving a level of proficiency, the instructor can recommend your child to audition for the Diocesan Honors Band.
 The administration fee enables your child to participate in the Diocesan functions.
 Students also have the use of band music provided by the Program for use at concerts in their school.

 There is typically a Winter and a Spring band concert.

 Drama Club is offered to boys/girls in grades 4-8.
 The drama club meets after school on Wednesdays.
-On December 18, 2009 the Drama Club presented the Night Before Christmas to the school and their families.

 Student Council elections are held each fall.
 Children in grades 3-8 are permitted to run for these officer seats.
 Anyone can run with the signature of a parent or guardian, the principal and 4 other students.
 Each class elects one